mnylc/cit-toolkit/README.md

 # Culture in Transit Toolkit Website

-The website for the Culture in Transit project of the Metropolitan New York Library Council ([metro.org](http://metro.org)).
+The website for the Culture in Transit toolkit project of the Metropolitan New York Library Council ([metro.org](http://metro.org)).
 It is a simple Jekyll site based on the [Agency theme](https://github.com/y7kim/agency-jekyll-theme).

 ## Installation